symfony/symfony-docs/book/page_creation.rst

 The parent template, ``::base.html.twig``, is missing both the **BundleName** and **ControllerName** portions of its name (hence the double colon (``::``) at the beginning).
-This means that the template lives outside of the bundles and in the ``app`` directory:
+This means that the template lives outside of the bundle and in the ``app`` directory:

 .. configuration-block::